amharrison/Jass/README.md

 # JASM
 The jACT-R Assembler is a high-level language for [jACT-R](http://www.jact-r.org/), the Java implementation of [ACT-R](http://act-r.psy.cmu.edu).
 It provides an imperative programming model that compiles into productions for execution.
+You can [install](#installation) the binaries directly and go on to the [tutorial](#tutorial), or you can [build](#build) the software from scratch.

 ## Installation
 JASM runs within the [Eclipse](http://www.eclipse.org/) IDE.